codebar-ag/laravel-auth/README.md

 ## 💡 What is Laravel Auth?

-Laravel Auth is an opinionated way to authenticate in laravel.
+Laravel Auth is an internal Laravel Nova Authentication replacement to gain more control over authorizing into Laravel Nova.

 ## 🛠 Requirements